 If you do spend a lot of time in your room, perhaps consider changing things up when it comes to bedtime.
-You could make sure that you draw curtains or close the blinds before bed.
+You could make sure that you draw curtains or close your blinds from DotcomBlinds before bed.
 Or perhaps you could switch to a lamp with softer lighting.
 Anything that can help your body and brain get into a sleep cycle.

 If all else fails and you’re still struggling to sleep, just try to relax.

 Often, when we’re struggling to sleep we find ourselves counting down the hours till we have to get up.
 We lay there cursing or pleading with our brains to just let us sleep.